wendydoog/pbe_project/paper1.md

 - one can infer from the reasonably high r2 values (0.525 and 0.384 for GBIS and explicit solvent, respectively) that a linear relation is evident.
 This is a clear indicator of how the solvent can affect the number of SBs and subsequently alter the polar solvation free energy.
 Moreover, since the ordinate in the plots is the true difference (ΔΔG = ΔG(in vacuo) −
 ΔG(in solvent)), a greater loss of the SBs yields a more favorable solvation (ΔG is more negative).

-3. demonstrate how the breaking and forming of SBs in MD simulations is well mimicked by the Gaussian model but not the traditional one.
+3. `demonstrate how the breaking and forming of SBs in MD simulations is well mimicked by the Gaussian model but not the traditional one`.

 - Gaussian-Based Smooth Dielectric Model Reproduces Ensemble ⟨ΔG⟩ as It Can Mimic the Fluctuations of SBs.